Monsoon rains may force urgent rescue bid for Thai cave boys this week

 Two Thai medics volunteered to stay with the group until they can leave, one of the cave divers helping with rescue efforts said.

 For now, all 13 are healthy and being looked after by the medics.
-“They have given the boys food, starting from easily digested and high-powered food with enough minerals,” Associated Press quoted the SEAL commander saying.
+“They have given the boys food, starting from easily digested and high-powered food with enough minerals,” Associated Press quoted the Seal commander saying.

 British divers who found Thai boys no stranger to high-risk rescues